-Not all socks are the same, and when it comes to running socks, a good pair of technical ones will make all the difference.
-Keeping your feet dry and comfortable will not only reduce your risk of blisters but keep you running confidently.
+Not all socks are made the same, and when it comes to running socks, a good pair of technical ones will make all the difference, so we've put together a guide on how to choose the best running socks so you can keep your feet dry and comfortable and continue running confidently.

 Polyester and nylon are popular synthetic fibres for running socks as they're both sweat-wicking, breathable, and more durable than cotton.

-Running socks are designed to keep the feet dry and comfortable; seamless construction is ideal as less chafing means more comfort.
+Running socks are designed to keep the feet dry and comfortable, therefore a seamless construction is ideal because it reduces the risk of chafing.

-Whether you choose thick or thin socks depends on personal preference as both have their pros and cons.
+Whether you choose thick or thin socks depends on personal preference as both have their advantages and disadvantages.
 Remember that the thickness of your sock can affect the responsiveness of your running shoes so make sure you try them on together before buying.

-Many running socks are designed to gently compress your muscles to improve blood circulation, reducing tiredness, and boosting recovery time keeping you running further, for longer.
-These can be knee length to cover your calves or shorter, ankle length, for just your feet.
+Many running socks are designed to gently compress your muscles to improve blood circulation, reducing tiredness, and boost recovery time to keep you running further, for longer.
+Compression running socks can range from knee length to cover your calves to shorter, ankle length, just for your feet.

 Elasticated material such as Lycra is often used to keep the sock in place when running as well as support the arch of the foot.

 The same material is also used to grip the ankle, providing extra support for a comfortable run.

 Blistering can be a runner’s worst nightmare, especially out on a long run.
 Some technical running socks use a two-layer system to help prevent blisters as the potential for friction is reduced by the two layers of material moving against each other, rather than against your skin.

 The only downside is that anti-blister running socks can be less ventilating and breathable than regular running socks causing your feet to overheat.